 B. D. Owens Library is a service-oriented library designed to meet the varied learning and research needs of Northwest students, faculty, and staff.
 The library collection and services support scholarly research and provide current information that promotes student competencies concerning lifelong learning, critical thinking, communication, and research.

 The library’s website provides access to materials for currently enrolled students, faculty and staff through the library’s robust catalog and databases.
-The library houses books, documents, bound periodicals, and electronic periodicals.
+The library provides books, eBooks, documents, and electronic periodicals.
 Through the EBSCOhost platform, eBooks are available with additional access to more items through the statewide catalog maintained by the MOBIUS consortium of libraries.
 Interlibrary loan service is available for additional materials.

 The librarians deliver assistance with research and citations through broad array of delivery methods, including chat, walk-in, e-mail, phone, guides and instructional sessions.
 To make a special appointment for getting personalized research assistance on a specific topic, request one here.

 B. D. Owens Library promotes and supports the evolving scholarship, learning, and practice of the Northwest Missouri State University community.
 B. D. Owens Library facilitates intellectual growth by providing relevant research collections, tools, services, and inclusive spaces.

 B. D. Owens Library will be the center of research and learning for the Northwest Missouri State University academic community.
 We will anticipate change, proactively adapt to meet all learning needs, and foster curiosity, exploration, and diversity.